sosarr90/pyspark_transformation_tcs/README.md

-Write a Python script to load sample data into a data frame, perform transformations to the data, and to display the data frame to the console as in the format shown below.
+Write a pyspark script to load sample data into a data frame, perform transformations to the data, and to display the data frame to the console as in the format shown below.
 --------------------------------